wynterfurrybot/dantev4/help.md

 **ALL MODERATION IN V4.0 DOES NOT SEND A LOG TO THE USER, BUT INSTEAD TO #case_logs**

+hackban - bans a user by ID (said user can be banned even if they're not in the server) - accepts multiple IDS

 ban - bans a user

 kick - kicks a user